-OpenNotes can be a tremendous resource for those who help manage the care of others nearby or at a distance.
-You'll find information here for patients and caregivers.
+Open notes can be a tremendous resource not only for patients but also for caregivers who help manage the care of others, nearby, or from a distance.

-- → Are You a Caregiver?
+- → Are you a caregiver?

-- → How Does OpenNotes Help Caregivers?
+- → How does open notes help caregivers?

-- → Things to Consider When Asking for Caregiver Access?
+- → Things to consider when asking for caregiver access

-Are You a Caregiver?
+Are you a caregiver?